rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 ## Stages of bootstrapping

+### Overview

+- Stage 0: the pre-compiled compiler
+- Stage 1: from current code, by an earlier compiler
+- Stage 2: the truly current compiler
+- Stage 3: the same-result test

 Compiling `rustc` is done in stages.
 Here's a diagram, adapted from Joshua Nelson's [talk on bootstrapping][rustconf22-talk] at RustConf 2022, with detailed explanations below.